Telehealth: What You Need to Know About a Virtual Doctor Visit

 Prepare for a Telehealth Visit

 It is important to prepare for a telehealth visit to optimize the interaction.
-Your doctor office may even ask you for some information in advance of your visit.
-This may include recent MRI scans, tissue samples or medical reports.
+Your doctor's office may even ask you for some information in advance of your visit.
+This may include recent magnetic resonance imaging (MRI) scans, tissue samples, or medical reports.

-- Test your equipment.
-Make sure your video and audio work properly and you download any software in advance and know how to operate it.
+• Test your equipment.
+Make sure your video and audio work properly, and you've downloaded any software in advance and know how to operate it.

-- Make sure your caregiver or a family member can join the visit, too.
-Like an in-person visit, it can be helpful to have support, a second set of ears, offer other insights, take notes or someone to hold the camera when you perform movements.
+• Make sure your caregiver or a family member can join the visit, too.
+Like an in-person visit, it can be helpful to have support, a second set of ears, a notetaker, or someone to hold the camera when you perform movements.

 During a Telehealth Visit